Rent-to-Own Contracts: What You Need to Know

-Rent-to-own contracts allow you to rent a house now and buy it later, typically within three to five years.
-These agreements can be appealing if you want to purchase a specific home but aren't financially ready yet, providing time to improve your credit and save for a down payment.
+But these contracts may still work in your favor if you're not yet mortgage-ready.
+They allow you to rent a house now and buy it later, typically within one to five years, while building your credit and saving for a down payment.

 Rent-to-own agreements, explained